CraftAcademyLabs/ca_course/bmi_challenge/step_2_the_calculator.md

 We still have not set the `bmiMessage` on the `Person`.
-In order to do that we need to create a function that sets that message depending on what `bmiValue` the person has.
+In order to do that, we need to create a function that sets that message depending on what `bmiValue` the person has.

 Add this function to the `bmi_calculator.js` file.